 METRO as Plan Sponsor has the right to amend, suspend, or terminate the Plan if the amounts of the Participant's balances are not affected.
-METRO also has the right to add or eliminate any investment option, in whole or in part.
+Upon termination of the Plan, Participants or their beneficiaries would become fully vested in their accounts as provided in the Plan's controlling document.
+METRO also has the right to discontinue contributions and add or eliminate any investment option, in whole or in part.